arobbins/articles/article1.md

 ```

 Why is this?
 Object Types must reference the same object in order for its comparison to be true.
-As David Falagan puts it: "...we say that objects are compared by reference: two object values are the same if and only if they refer to the same underlying object."
+As David Falagan puts it: <blockquote>"...we say that objects are compared by reference: two object values are the same if and only if they refer to the same underlying object."</blockquote>

 Another example: